File changes & checkpoints

 For agents: rationales and snapshots

-Agents submit structured change rationales on update, deliver, or dedicated record calls, and may attach optional snapshot metadata so rows line up with the checkpoint that was taken.
+Agents submit structured change rationales on update, deliver, or dedicated record calls, and may attach optional snapshot metadata so rows line up with the checkpoint that was registered.
 See Context & artifacts for the exact payload shape and CLI examples.